Calcium is billed as the bone-building nutrient. But some experts argue that we should pay more attention to exercise and vitamin D.

 - Spend more time outdoors.
 This is a balancing act, because you don't want to risk skin cancer in pursuit of more vitamin D production.

-To learn how to prevent and treat osteoporosis through diet, exercise, and medication, buy the Hard Special Health Report Osteoporosis: A guide to prevention and treatment.
+To learn how to prevent and treat osteoporosis through diet, exercise, and medication, buy the Harvard Special Health Report Osteoporosis: A guide to prevention and treatment.